Bavaria: Electorate of Bavaria

-In 1623, the Bavarian duke replaced his relative of the Palatinate branch, the Electorate of the Palatinate in the early days of the Thirty Years' War and acquired the powerful prince-elector dignity in the Holy Roman Empire, determining its Emperor thence forward, as well as special legal status under the empire's laws.
-During the early and mid-18th century the ambitions of the Bavarian prince electors led to several wars with Austria as well as occupations by Austria (War of the Spanish Succession, War of the Austrian Succession with the election of a Wittelsbach emperor instead of a Habsburg).
+In 1623, early in the Thirty Years' War, the Bavarian duke replaced his relative the Elector Palatine among the Holy Roman Empire's powerful prince-elector, gaining both a vote in determining the Emperor thenceforth and special legal status under the Empire's laws.
+During the early and mid-18th century, the ambitions of the Bavarian prince-electors led to several wars with Austria as well as to occupations by Austria during the War of the Spanish Succession and the War of the Austrian Succession; on one occasion, the Bavarian House of Wittelsbach secured the election of one of its own members rather than a Habsburg as emperor.

 To mark the unification of Bavaria and the Electoral Palatinate, both being principal Wittelsbach territories, Elector Maximilian IV Joseph was crowned king of Bavaria.
 King Maximilian Joseph was quick to change the coat of arms.
 The various heraldic symbols were replaced and a classical Wittelsbach pattern introduced.
 The white and blue lozenges symbolized the unity of the territories within the Bavarian kingdom.

 The new state also comprised the Duchy of Jülich and Berg as these on their part were in personal union with the Palatinate.